ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

 CloudForms provides support for single sign-on integration with an enterprise identity provider through use of the OpenID Connect (OIDC).

-Enable single sign on between {{site.data.keyword.product}} and CloudForms by following these steps.
+Enable single sign on between IBM Cloud Pak​​ for Multicloud Management and CloudForms by following these steps.

-### Import the Root CA certificate to CloudForms from {{site.data.keyword.product}}
+### Import the Root CA certificate to CloudForms from IBM Cloud Pak​​ for Multicloud Management

-1. Retrieve the cluster ca cert from {{site.data.keyword.product}} by running the command:
+1. Retrieve the cluster ca cert from IBM Cloud Pak​​ for Multicloud Management by running the command:

   ```
   kubectl get secret -n kube-public ibmcloud-cluster-ca-cert -o jsonpath='{.data.ca\.crt}' | base64 --decode